soydeif/RSS_Reader/README.md

-# REASER - Your RSS Reader
+# REASER - Your RSS Feed
 ![image](https://github.com/user-attachments/assets/d7ddd015-47d5-45eb-873a-c3a0dee69cbd)

-**REASER - RSS Reader** is a Single Page Application (SPA) built with **React** and **TypeScript**.
+**REASER - Your RSS Feed** is a Single Page Application (SPA) built with **React** and **TypeScript**.
 Its purpose is to provide an intuitive and user-friendly interface to browse, read, and manage RSS feed content efficiently.

 ---